LBScarfo/Customer-Satisfaction-CSAT-Improvement-Project/README.md

 The primary goals are:
 - **Identify opportunities for CSAT improvement** and uncover the key drivers behind lower satisfaction scores.
-- **Deliver a practical, interactive Tableau dashboard** that empowers managers and supervisors to monitor performance and provide targeted assistance at both the team and individual agent levels.
+- **Deliver practical, interactive Tableau dashboards** that empower managers and supervisors to monitor performance and provide targeted assistance at both the team and individual agent levels.

 ---